antiBaconMachine/wordCloud/README.md

 ### Spiral (beta)

-This uses absolute positioning to lay out DOM elements along an Archimedian spiral.
+This uses absolute positioning to lay out elements along an Archimedian spiral.
 A quadtree is used to detect collisions and nudge the elements around until a good fit is found.

 The result is a much more pleasing cloud like layout, but we loose all assistance that the browser normally provides for